 3. Section 3: Strategic objectives

-[GRPE/WP.29] contribution
+[WP.29] contribution

+As an overarching objective, WP.29 agreed to assess the GHG effect of its upcoming regulatory initiatives, keeping vehicle safety at equal importance.
+The aim of such assessment would be to ensure that activities performed by [WP.29] are consistent with the decarbonization of inland transport and to increase awareness and transparency about GHG impact of [WP.29] proposals.
+Implementation of such GHG effect assessment would be developed once the strategy adoption

+The contribution from WP.29 and its subsidiary bodies has been categorized into three main pillars where WP.29 is active to directly or indirectly contribute to GHG emissions mitigation:

+Looking at the carbon footprint of vehicles over the lifetime, from cradle to grave

-To fully capture emerging technologies and their impact on GHG emissions, [GRPE/WP.29] agreed to develop an internationally-harmonised procedure to determine the comprehensive carbon footprint lifecycle of all types of road vehicles, covering all phases of the vehicle life, from cradle to grave (from material extraction, vehicle production, use and dismantlingrecycling) as well as energy chain (Well-to-Tank) in the years to come (para.
+To fully capture emerging technologies and their impact on GHG emissions, [GRPE] agreed to develop an internationally-harmonised procedure to determine the comprehensive carbon footprint lifecycle of all types of road vehicles, covering all phases of the vehicle life, from cradle to grave (from material extraction, vehicle production, real-world use and dismantling/recycling) as well as energy chain (Well-to-Tank) in the years to come (para.
 30).
-[GRPE/WP.29] notes the importance of harmonized definitions of the vehicles being addressed by the strategy, as different meanings are used in many countries / regions .
+[GRPE] notes the importance of harmonized definitions of the vehicles being addressed by the strategy, as different meanings are used in many countries / regions .

+Lower and robustly measure the GHG emissions and energy consumption of vehicles and their components during their use phase

 [GRPE] contribution

 [GRPE] agreed to continue developing and refining tailpipe GHG measurement methodologies, considering how to better reflect real world emission performances, and considering the need for developing such methodologies for inland transport modes under its portfolio that are currently not covered